rails/rails/guides/source/configuring.md

 * `config.action_view.embed_authenticity_token_in_remote_forms` allows you to
   set the default behavior for `authenticity_token` in forms with `remote: true`.
-By default it's set to `false`, which means that remote forms will not include `authenticity_token`, which is helpful when you're fragment-caching the form.
+By default, it is set to `false`, which means that remote forms will not include `authenticity_token`, which is helpful when you're fragment-caching the form.
 Remote forms get the authenticity from the `meta` tag, so embedding is unnecessary unless you support browsers without JavaScript.
 In such case